vclemenzi/rice/readme.md

 # Thebigbot Rice

 This repository contains all my dotfiles.
+I use it to configure my system and keep track of the changes I make.
-This rice is based on [gigantino/rice](https://github.com/gigantino/rice)
+The theme used is [catppuccin](https://catppuccin.com/).

 </div>